-Want to work at that up-and-coming startup as the first marketer, but not sure, what strings to pull and skills to hone?
+Want to work at that up-and-coming startup but not sure how to get a marketing job?
+What strings to pull and skills to hone?
 This post may be able to help.

 Says who?
 I’ve hired more than 30 marketers on three continents and I’ve been hired as the first marketer to join a hot startup twice.

 This post is meant for junior or mid-level marketers that want to make a leap in their career.
 I’m aiming this at anyone who wants to be the first marketer in a startup that’s hot already, or destined to be.
 But it’s probably a useful read in the context of different and/or smaller leaps as well.

 The 3+1 fundamentals: Relationships, Skills, Reputation/Resume (and Luck)

 These are the primary 3+1 things that get you hired (or stop you from getting hired.)

 If you’ve got a superb resume, you probably don’t need this post because headhunters have turned your LinkedIn inbox borderline unusable.

 If you’re counting on relationships to get you your dream job, my advice is simple: do great work (see the rest of the post) and don’t be a dick.
 There’s plenty of networking and relationship building advice out there to tell you exactly the same but in more words.

 This leaves skills as the bulk of this post.
 More specifically, being somewhat strategic about acquiring skills and wrapping your unique blend of skills and achievements in a package that makes you irresistible on the startup job market.

 (There’s also luck, of course, but you don’t really need a blog post if you’re counting on luck.)